Ákos Rózmann

-In summer 2005 Rózmann was diagnosed with pancreatic cancer and died on 12 of August.
+In the summer of 2005, Rózmann was diagnosed with pancreatic cancer and died on 12 of August.
 In accordance with his own wish his ashes were scattered to the wind.

 The uncompromising nature of Rózmann's character can easily be traced both in the reports about his behaviour and in his music.
 As a fervent devotee of his work, he shut himself up in windowless studios for hours, often working until late in the night.
 In his late years he did not participate in the events of official musical life, he did not even attend his own premieres.
 In his work, he looked neither for the approval of the professional, nor for the pleasure of the audience.
 The only thing that counted was the perfect articulation of his vision.

 This vision was inspired by the (recorded) sound itself, originating from many different sources.
 As this raw material had been worked out and made to be specially plastic, an extremely powerful drama evolved, especially in Rózmann's large-scale works.
 A drama that reproduces the most basic conflicts of human existence, gives a shocking insight to its darkest depths, and shows that sin and purity, darkness and light walk side by side, their qualities mutually presupposing each other.
 The play is often elaborated in a symbolical and pictorial way with quotations from Buddhist and Christian liturgical music on one side, violent clashing, snarling and devilish laughter on the other.
 Put between these forces, the cry of the struggling human soul is heard.